 For maximum recovery in the shortest amount of time, there are many compression products that are available depending on the kind of muscle injury:

-Compression Socks are suitable if you’re under recovery from shin splits or calf pain.
+Compression Socks for arthritis are suitable if you’re under recovery from shin splits or calf pain.
 This will help you avoid having swollen feet and ankle caused by the measured compression.

 Compression Wraps are best for those suffering from back muscle pains.
 Because wraps conform to the body it can easily cover a large area to stimulate blood flow to damage tissues.